facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 Is that a proper behaviour?
 That's the question that backs the not yet accepted [proposal to forbid constants overriding](https://github.com/phpstan/phpstan-strict-rules/issues/37) via [PHPStan](https://phpstan.org).
 It depends on what kind of approach to programming you have.
-It's not in question that constants shouldn't be allowed to change (that's why they are called "constants") but maybe you could see this PHP feature like a curious implementation of [OTP (one-time programmability)](https://en.wikipedia.org/wiki/Programmable_ROM) on a per-class basis.
+It's not in question that constants shouldn't be allowed to change, it's a matter of safety, we said.
+But maybe you could see this PHP feature like a curious implementation of [OTP (one-time programmability)](https://en.wikipedia.org/wiki/Programmable_ROM) on a per-class basis.
 In fact if you notice, every derived class can override the constant only once.

 # Constants access